julianlam/feps/fep/0ea0/fep-0ea0.md

 This FEP describes a way to attach payment information to [ActivityPub](https://www.w3.org/TR/activitypub/) actors and objects.
 That information might be a link to donation page, a link for buying an artwork, or anything else that can be represented with a URI.

+## History

+[PeerTube](https://docs.joinpeertube.org/api/activitypub#video) videos may have `support` property, which contains a text explaining how to support the content creator.

+[FEP-8c3f: Web Monetization](https://codeberg.org/fediverse/fep/src/branch/main/fep/8c3f/fep-8c3f.md) was published in 2022.
+The ensuing discussion on SocialHub forum led to the creation of Payment Links proposal.

+## Requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://tools.ietf.org/html/rfc2119.html).

 ## Payment links

 Payment link is an object with the following properties: